neolao/atom-packages/language-babel/README.md

 ## Commenting out JSX elements

 JSX elements cannot be commented out by using standard `//` or `/* */` commenting.
 Normally `{/* */}` is used instead. language-babel changes the Atom toggle comments behaviour when inside a JSX block to support this behaviour.
+Nested elements within JSX that require a // form of commenting will be detected automatically.

 ![autoclose](https://cloud.githubusercontent.com/assets/2313237/12441752/4d672be6-bf42-11e5-8e20-33a96a81db66.gif)